King Lear in Performance #

 Finally the man himself: Peter Brook in an interview with Ronald Hayman of The Times

-made this point: Where someone in a library uses intellectual and analytical methods to discover what a play is about, actors try to discover through the voice, through the body, through experiment in action’.
+Where someone in a library uses intellectual and analytical methods to discover what a play is about, actors try to discover it through the voice, through the body, through experiment in action’.

 Characters talking straight to camera